-- Local Authority Designated Officer for the area in which the service is provided (for allegations against professionals) - Anyone with parental responsibility for the child/young person (unless inappropriate) - The registration authority (Ofsted/CQC). - 5.5.
-If you are unsure how to proceed, seek advice from one of the following: - The service's Designated Safeguarding Lead/Head of Service/Senior Operations Manager or the Together Trust's Designated Safeguarding Officer - The Local Safeguarding Team - · The Emergency Duty Team.
+- 5.4.
+Ensure that the following people are informed of your actions: - The Together Trust's Designated Safeguarding Officer (Service Director) - The child/young person's Social Worker - Local Authority Designated Officer for the area in which the service is provided (for allegations against professionals) - Anyone with parental responsibility for the child/young person (unless inappropriate) - The registration authority (Ofsted/CQC). - 5.5.
+If you are unsure how to proceed, seek advice from one of the following: - Head of Service/Principal Manager or the Together Trust's Designated Safeguarding Officer or Deputy Safeguarding Officer - The Local Safeguarding Team - The Emergency Duty Team.